 Weather In Tawang

-One of the most attractive things about Tawang is its weather.
+One of the most attractive things about our Tawang travel is the weather we were welcomed with.
 With slight rain here and there, it can get chilly in this region.
 When we reached Tawang, it was raining and when we visited Bumla Pass, it was quite cold too with some drizzling.
 In Sela Pass, it was sunny and windy in contrast to other places.

 List Of Things To Do For 7 Days In Tawang